In this guide, we will go over the basic understandings of Spiro Terminology and Structure.

 You can manually move deals to a different status

-Holding Tank means Spiro will not recommendations about these opportunities
+Holding Tank means Spiro will not make recommendations about these opportunities

 For more information on how to design your own Priority View go here.